Iwi & Hapū Of The District

 ‘Te Kīwai o te kete’ is the Council’s guiding policy for working with iwi Māori.
 Taken from the whakataukī, or proverb that says “Ko koe ki tēnā, ko ahau ki tēnei kīwai o te kete,” it talks about two parties who each carry a handle of a basket, both contributing to and sharing the resources within.

 Council considers that collaboration expressed in the whakataukī is mana enhancing, and the preferred way to work.
-Collaboration leads to enduring and productive relationships, and achieves better outcomes overall.
+Collaboration leads to enduring and productive relationships and achieves better outcomes overall.